harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 FIG SIGMOIF FUNCTION

 This function usually keep the value from 0 to 1.
 If the value of **x ** is **negetive** then the value of **f(x)** will be **nearer to zero** and if the value of **x** is       **possitive** then the value of **f(x)** will be **nearer to 1** and if the value of **x** is **zero** then the value of **f(x) is zero**.
-***Note:- Here x is not the input value from the input layer instead it is the value of the node***
+***Note:- Here x is not the input value from the input layer instead, it is the value of the node***

 #### ReLu Function
 ![ReLu Function](https://i0.wp.com/highontechs.com/wp-content/uploads/2020/06/activation-functions3-3.jpg?resize=351%2C232&ssl=1)
 FIG ReLu FUNCTION

 This function uses the max function.
-In this the **negetive** values of **x** is equalized to 0 where as **x** value is the same as it is.
-The negetive value will always decrese the vaue of fyrther weights and also the values of next layers nodes.
+In this, the **negative** values of **x** are equalized to 0, whereas the **x** value is the same as it is.
+The negative value will always decrease the value of further weights and also the values of next layers nodes.
-***Note:- Here x is not the input value from the input layer instead it is the value of the node***
+***Note:- Here x is not the input value from the input layer instead, it is the value of the node***

 #### SOFTMAX FUNCTION
 This fumction convert the value of the nodes into the probablity with respect to the sum of the value of all the nodes in the layer.